hs1211/python-blueprint/README.rst

 Omnious Project Blueprint
 =========================

+This is for the python project blueprint to easily use and maintain codebase in python project.
+And it also give a brief guideline about how to add new feature, fix some typos and help to track changes of project.

 .. image:: logo/omnious-mark.png
    :height: 40px
    :width: 40px
    :align: left
    :alt: omnious logo

-Unstructured data is stalling the fashion industry’s transition to intelligence.
-Founded in 2015, Omnious has the answer.
-Forward thinking fashion companies are working with us to sort through image data, reveal insights, and give customers new choices.

 Key Features
 ============